What is a PhD in Biostatistics?

 PhD in Biostatistics Salary Scale

-While salary can range across industries, the median salary for statisticians in 2020 was $92,270.
-The Bureau of Labor Statistics writes that "employment of statisticians is projected to grow 35 percent from 2019 to 2029, much faster than the average for all occupations."
+The Bureau of Labor Statistics writes that employment of mathematicians and statisticians is "projected to grow 33 percent from 2020 to 2030, much faster than the average for all occupations."

 Enhance your skill set and advance your career with a PhD in Biostatistics.
 Start your application today.